skeezerbean/SPP-LegionV2-Management/README.md

 To update your current app to the latest, you just download the latest release and extract.
 Overwrite your existing app.
 The release doesn't contain a settings file, so it won't overwrite your existing settings or your backups.

-### Changes for the last few updates -

-**0.0.2.15** - Added some client config file checking

-**0.0.2.14** - Fixed an issue with guild tables being wiped when clearing orphaned objects, port checks and updated buttons are easier to read

-**0.0.2.13** - Introduced more massive GUI updates, customized buttons/graphics created by SPP discord user m1

-**0.0.2.12** - Massive GUI changes to look much more like a real app, small code fixes

 ### About
 This tool helps build working World and Bnet server config files without duplicate entries, check your configuration for any potential issues, manage accounts/characters as well as potentially clean up the database of orphaned characters/objects.
 There are some things to be aware of -